Analytical analysis of the origin of core-cusp matter density distributions in galaxies: An asymptotic behavior of the distribution function at

-As shown in the previous subsection, this function has asymptotic \eqref{sp11a} at the initial moment in the general case.
-However, in contrast with the previous case, the function $\hat f(\ell)$ can now change with time and its asymptotic too.
-And hence the asymptotic can obtain a non-zero contribution as a zeroth-order term in its expansion into series over $\ell$, which will change the emerging density profile type to \emph{cusp}.
+As shown in the previous subsection, this function has asymptotic behavior \eqref{sp11a} at the initial moment in the general case.
+However, in contrast with the previous case, the function $\hat f(\ell)$ can now change with time, as well as its asymptotics.
+Therefore this asymptotics can acquire a non-zero contribution in a form of a zeroth-order term in its expansion into series over $\ell$, which will change the emerging density profile type to \emph{cusp}.